ccrosetti/tensorflow-r/README.md

 - R version 3.4.4 (64 bits).
 - Anaconda 3.7 IDE installer (64 bits) - takes 45 or more minutes to install.
 - Key switch: when the Anaconda setup wizard asks to modify the PATH - yes, turn it on.
-- After Anaconda is setup, run cmd, then "python --version" -> 3.7.3, "conda --version" -> 4.6.11 - this is a critical step because R will call those executables that need to be located by the %PaTH% variable.
+- After Anaconda is installed, run cmd, then "python --version" -> 3.7.3, "conda --version" -> 4.6.11 - this is a critical step because R will call those executables that need to be located by the %PATH%.

-Now is time to run R and continue with the setup, so, on the R prompt, type:
+Now is time to run R and continue with the install, so, on the R prompt, type:

 R> devtools::install_github("rstudio/keras")